-The ICCB has currently approved two HSE exams for use in the State of Illinois: the General Education Development Test (GED®) published by GED Testing Service® and the High School Equivalency Test (HiSET®) published by PSI.
-The ICCB previously authorized the use of the Test Assessing Secondary Completion (TASCTM) published by Data Recognition Corporation® between the years 2016-2020.
+The ICCB has currently approved two HSE exams for use in the State of Illinois: The General Education Development Test (GED®) published by GED Testing Service® and the High School Equivalency Test (HiSET®) published by PSI.
 In addition to passing one of these two HSE exams, a candidate must also complete the Illinois Constitution Module (Constitution Module) available at http://ilconstitution.org/.
 It is estimated it will take two hours for a student to complete.
 It is available for HSE candidates to take independently and does not require proctoring at a testing center.
 Testing Centers will no longer offer the previous Constitution Test.
 After completion of the Constitution Module, completers will be asked to provide information about themselves that will be used to match the completion with HSE records in the Illinois High School Equivalency Portal.
 Completers will also be able to print or download a certificate showing completion.
 A student who completed the previous Constitution Test or can demonstrate passing the Constitution Test in high school does not need to complete the Constitution Module.